AGREEMENT BY AND BETWEEN

 2. The collection of dues when authorized by appropriate local union action.

 C. Except as specifically stated above, the shop steward and alternate shall be prohibited from performing any other union activities while on company time.
 The shop steward or alternate has no authority to and shall not give orders to employees, nor countermand orders of supervisory personnel.
-The alternate shop steward shall have the authority to act if the primary shop steward is unavailable or if the alternate shop steward is requested by a member.
+The alternate shop steward shall only have the authority to act in the absence from work of the shop steward.

 D. The designation of the shop steward and alternate shall be certified to the EMUA by the Union in writing.